jonathanatuscpsu/forecasting-risk/index.md

-Welcome to Forecasting and Risk!
+Welcome to Forecasting and Risk (BANA 4090)!
 This course provides an intensive, hands-on introduction to statistical computing and data science with the R programming language.This set of online learning materials for undergraduate class was first developed and is currently being maintained by Zhaohu (Jonathan) Fan 🚀.

 <!---Many materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes. --->
 <!---Thanks for the contribution from previous Ph.D. students. --->